-One of the best bits are the water activities and fountain that are great for kids to cool down in during hot weather.
-Even if the weather is cool, there are still a lot of things to climb up, slide down, run around or swing on.
+One of the best bits is the water activities and water fountain that in hot weather is great for kids to cool down in.
+Even if the weather is cool there is still a lot of things to climb up, slide down, run around or swing on.

 There’s lots of grass and some seats and BBQs so its a great place to come for a picnic or even the better part of a day.

 Our kids love going there – it is literally hours of fun.
 The only problem is finding them and getting them to leave.
 If you are looking for things to do in Melbourne this weekend with kids then the Royal Park Nature Playground is an awesome choice.